isaaclyman/ttrpg-guide/README.md

 ## FAQ

+#### Why did you choose these data points?
+They don't capture what makes (GAME) unique.

+It's impossible to fully capture the spirit of a game in a single row of a table.
+Your favorite RPG has probably been sold short; so has mine.
+Still, a quick-and-dirty, point-by-point comparison is useful for people who want a broad view of tabletop RPGs or are trying to pick their next roleplaying system.
+If you want complete, in-depth analysis, you'll have to go to the source books (or maybe Wikipedia).

+If you want to make things better, consider [tagging your favorite RPG](https://github.com/isaaclyman/ttrpg-guide/issues/3), [filing an issue](https://github.com/isaaclyman/ttrpg-guide/issues/new/choose), or making a pull request to this repository.

 #### Why is (GAME) listed as (LOW/MEDIUM/HIGH) crunch?
 It's actually (LOWER/HIGHER).

 Crunch can be subjective.
 For each game, rather than making the judgment call on my own, I found forum and social media threads on the topic and did my best to gather some kind of consensus.
 Sometimes there's a lot of dissent among the player base and that's okay!
 But whenever someone said "yes, the system has a lot of rules, but you can play without most of them," I ignored that.
 The only fair way to compare systems is the way they were designed (RAW).